simonpcouch/detectors/README.md

 # detectors

 `detectors` is an R data package containing predictions from various GPT detectors.
-The data is based on the pre-print:
+The data is based on the paper:

 **GPT Detectors Are Biased Against Non-Native English Writers.** *Weixin Liang*, *Mert Yuksekgonul*, *Yining Mao*, *Eric Wu*, *James Zou.*